WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Methodology

 \subsection{Hierarchical Architecture with WARBERT(R) and WARBERT(M)}

-We utilize fine-tuned WARBERT(R) to generate $H$ candidate APIs with high relevance scores and then employ fine-tuned WARBERT(M) to match these $H$ candidate APIs with the mashup to identify the final matched APIs.
+The hierarchical architecture is designed to balance computational efficiency and semantic fidelity.
+Directly applying WARBERT(M) to the entire API repository would require $O(L)$ pairwise comparisons, which is computationally prohibitive.
+Moreover, without pre-filtering, WARBERT(M) is prone to false positives among semantically distant APIs.
+Conversely, WARBERT(R) alone lacks the fine-grained discriminative power to distinguish among semantically similar candidates.
+To address this, we employ WARBERT(R) as a filter to reduce the candidate space from $L$ to $H$ (where $H \ll L$), and WARBERT(M) as a matcher to perform precise semantic comparison on this reduced set.
+WARBERT(R) generate $H$ candidate APIs with high relevance scores and WARBERT(M) to match these candidates with the mashup to identify the final matched APIs.
 The final likelihood of whether an API matches a mashup is determined by the match score vector $v$: where $v_r$ is the API relevance score vector predicted by WARBERT(R), $v_m$ is the mashup API similarity score vector predicted by WARBERT(M) and $\lambda$ is a weighting factor ranging from 0 to 1.
+A higher $\lambda$ places more emphasis on fine-grained semantic matching.
 To maintain dimensional consistency, only the relevance score vector of the $H$ candidate APIs is utilized.